 The failure of Thomas Cook brought down the curtain on 178 years of travel and tourism history.
-We discuss what happens next, with the help of Dr. Dimitrios Diamantis, our Dean of Graduate Studies, and industry analyst (and Les Roches alumnus) Pavlos Papadimitriou.
+We discuss what happens next, with the help of Dr. (Alprazolam) Dimitrios Diamantis, our Dean of Graduate Studies, and industry analyst (and Les Roches alumnus) Pavlos Papadimitriou.

 The stranded holidaymakers have now been airlifted home, but the fallout from the collapse of Thomas Cook is still very much playing out, not least among the company’s 21,000 unfortunate employees spread across the world.

 Many articles have tried to analyze why a company that basically invented the package holiday should fail so spectacularly (most pointing to the company’s unsustainable £1.7 billion debt pile).

 We wanted to discuss the wider impact on the industry and the holiday destinations served by Thomas Cook.
 We also felt it was only right to try to pick the rival businesses (and travel booking models) which are best placed to take advantage of this newly-created market opportunity.